When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Is My B.O.
 So Bad?

-While some women experience only mild changes after conceiving, the rest of us have stronger pregnancy symptoms, particularly in the early months.
+While some women experience only mild changes after conceiving, others deal with stronger pregnancy symptoms.
+This is particularly common in the first and third trimesters.

-All of this means body odor may be stronger or change completely.
+All of this means your body odor may become stronger or change its profile entirely.
 I remember an embarrassing moment in my final month of pregnancy.
-I was convinced our milk had gone sour and was about to throw it out when my husband timidly told me the milk was just fine; that bad smell was me.
+I was convinced our milk had gone sour and was about to throw it out when my husband timidly told me the milk was fine; that sour smell was actually me.

 Ah, the joys of creating a new life!